-- Parents will be encouraged to sign and fill in comments in their child's reading record book. - KS1 and EYFS Parents are invited into the classroom each week to read with their children. - In KS1 and EYFS, opportunities will be provided for children to read their reading book with their teacher on a 1-1 basis.
+- Once a child has shown they are secure with the phonetic code, they will be assessed to see which levelled book they should be accessing. - Children take home a shared reading book for an adult to read to them.
+Comprehension questions and conversations about these books are encouraged as well as discussions about the vocabulary within them. - Parents will be encouraged to take an active part in their child's reading.
+They will be provided with library books to read to their child (ren), a shared reading book and either a decodable book/colour coded book to listen to them read. - Parents will be encouraged to sign and fill in comments in their child's reading record book. - KS1 and EYFS Parents are invited into the classroom each week to read with their children. - In KS1 and EYFS, opportunities will be provided for children to read their reading book with their teacher on a 1-1 basis.
 Teachers will comment on these sessions in the child's reading diary. - Opportunities will also be provided for children to read and/or discuss their reading with other adults on a 1-1 basis. - In KS2 children will have a reading conversation or read with an adult according to their need.
-This will take place at least once a fortnight. - KS2 children will be encouraged to promote and share books on the class blog. - Children will be supported with their reading through differentiated group work and Guided Reading. - Children requiring additional support will be identified and targeted interventions put in place. - English lessons will have a reading focus at least once per week (on average). - Children will have the opportunity to visit the school library at least once every week and fortnightly at the infants. - EYFS will organise visits to the Library in small organised groups. - Reading will be accessible to all regardless of gender, ethnicity, religion and ability. - Teachers will have a class book which they will read regularly and discuss. - Each class will have a Reading Display celebrating the current class book, and may have children's recommendations and books that children are reading. - Years 3-6 will study at least one novel by a significant author in depth.
+This will take place at least once a fortnight. - Children will be supported with their reading through differentiated group work and Guided Reading. - Children requiring additional support will be identified and targeted interventions put in place. - Children will have the opportunity to visit the school library at least once every week and fortnightly at the infants. - EYFS will organise visits to the Library in small organised groups. - Reading will be accessible to all regardless of gender, ethnicity, religion and ability. - Teachers will have a class book which they will read regularly and discuss. - Each class will have a Reading Display celebrating the current class book, and may have children's recommendations and books that children are reading. - Years 3-6 will study at least one novel by a significant author in depth.

+Written December 2022

-Written March 2020 By Caron O'Toole and Nicola Anness Review Date February 2022
+By Caron O'Toole and Vicky Wiltshire

+Review Date December 2024